Although membership loyalty seems like a new trend, the fact is it has been around for many years.

 At the time, Prime had a single benefit: Free shipping.

-Amazon identified that shipping was the biggest pain point for its customers and every other ecommerce retailer.
+Amazon identified that shipping was the biggest pain point for its customers and every other ecommerce brand.

 Consumers have a visceral reaction to paying shipping fees and it’s the No. 1 reason why people abandon shopping carts when shopping online.